MATTHEW 16:18-19

 Conclusions

-In short, we believe we can draw the following conclusions from St. Jerome’s letter to St. Pope Damasus:
+We believe we can draw the following conclusions from St. Jerome’s letter to St. Pope Damasus:

-• Jerome believed the papal office was instituted directly by Christ, and represents the “rock” of St. Peter in the person of his successors.
+- Jerome believed the papal office was instituted directly by Christ, and represents the “rock” of St. Peter in the person of his successors.

-• As such, the Pope of Rome, as the direct successor of St. Peter, holds the highest office in the Church.
+- As such, the Pope of Rome, as the direct successor of St. Peter, holds the highest office in the Church.

-• This office endows the Pope with universal jurisdiction across east and west, and endows him with the authority to settle doctrinal and ecclesial questions, up to and including issuing new creeds for the whole Church that would supersede even those of an ecumenical council.
+- This office endows the Pope with universal jurisdiction across East and West, and endows him with the authority to settle doctrinal and ecclesial questions, up to and including issuing new creeds for the whole Church that would supersede even those of an Ecumenical Council.

-• As such, communion with the Pope is essential to being in the one true Church Christ established, and promised to protect.
+- As such, communion with the Pope is essential to being in the one true Church Christ established, and promised to protect.
 To be outside the communion of the Pope is to be outside Christ’s Church.
 Jerome describes the communion of the Pope as the rock on which the Church is built; as the ark of Noah that will withstand the flood; and as the one household of Israel in which the pascal lamb (the Eucharist) can be rightly eaten.

-• While Jerome does not explicitly assert papal infallibility, such a doctrine would arguably and necessarily flow from his belief that the papacy is divinely established, universal and preeminent in its authority over the Church, and the rock of the Church that will never be defeated by Hell.
+- Finally, while Jerome does not explicitly assert papal infallibility, such a doctrine would arguably and necessarily flow from his belief that the papacy is divinely established, universal and preeminent in its authority over the Church, and the rock of the Church that will never be defeated by Hell.